Answering “Why Are Christians Persecuted?”

 The lack of basic human rights is another significant part of persecution in some countries.
 For instance, in Eritrea, there are violations of the freedom of expression, assembly, and religious belief and movement, in addition to extrajudicial killings, enforced disappearances, extended detention, torture, and indefinite national service, which cause many Eritreans to flee the country.

 Freedom of religion, like all freedoms of thought and expression, is inherent.
 Our beliefs help define who we are and serve as a foundation for what we contribute to our societies.
 However, today, many people live under governments that abuse or restrict freedom of religion.
-Christians in such areas suffer deeply, and are denied basic freedoms that humans should be entitled to.
+Christians in such areas face persecution, suffer deeply, and are denied basic freedoms that humans should be entitled to.

 In 1948, the United Nations General Assembly adopted the Universal Declaration of Human Rights.
 This declaration came as a result of the treatment of the Jews in Nazi Germany.
 The document states that every person is entitled to basic human rights.
-This reaffirmed the dignity and worth of all human beings no matter what a person’s race, color, sex, language, religion, political or other opinion, national or social origin, property, birth, or other status.
+This reaffirmed the dignity and worth of all human beings no matter what a person’s race, color, sex, language, religion, political or other opinions, national or social origin, property, birth, or another status.
 In 1966, the United Nations developed the International Covenant of Civil and Political Rights (ICCPR) in addition to the Universal Declaration of Human Rights.
 Article 18 of the ICCPR focuses on four elements of religious freedom:

 - Everyone shall have the right to freedom of thought, conscience and religion.
 This right shall include freedom to have or to adopt a religion or belief of his choice, and freedom, either individually or in community with others, and in public or private, to manifest his religion or belief in worship, observance, practice and teaching.